graft-community/docs/Alpha-Test-Framework.md

 * Error Messages (ex: Something Went Wrong on the mobile wallet)
 * Spinning Wheel when trying to pay for an item
 * Failed transactions
-* RTA sucessful, but took significantly more time than expected
+* RTA successful, but took significantly more time than expected
 * Any other unexpected behaviour

 ## Procedure;